 Eastern Nazarene College is a member of the Council for Christian Colleges & Universities, an international higher education association of over 100 intentionally Christian colleges and universities that was founded in 1976.
-The CCCU sponsors off campus study opportunities available to ENC students.
-The programs include cultureshaping experiences in the U.S. and culture-crossing programs overseas.
-Further information can be found on the CCCU website at www.bestsemester.com.
+The CCCU sponsors off-campus study opportunities available to ENC students.
+The programs include culture-shaping experiences in the U.S. and culture-crossing programs overseas.
+Further information can be found on the CCCU website at cccuglobaled.org.